A downloadable game for Windows and macOS

 Dance Pad Support

 The current development version of 127 BPM has only been tested on Xbox dance pads.
-We are in the midst of adding support for Playstation dance pads and will be releasing an update shortly.

 |Tags||127bpm, 2D, alt-control, dance-pad, Local multiplayer, Non violent, Pixel Art, playnyc, Retro, Walking simulator|